antoinemcgrath/HearHerVoice/README.md

  --A- Prepare rated data and raw data to train machine

- --B- Use h2o; ensemble/subsemble as super learners, or linguistic cluster modeling
+ --B- Use h2o; ensemble/subsemble as super learners, or linguistic cluster modeling -Rumored: visual algorithms are far better at yielding detailed results (over linguistic ones) and can be trained with smaller training data

  --C- Test, assess, and adapt